yo8ssq/docker-aprx/README.md

 Currently images exist for the following architectures.
 If you want to see support for another platform please open an issue.
 - AMD64
 - ARM7

 ## Running the container
 It's assumed you're using docker-compose to run the container.
-Remember to supply the serial interface connected to your KISS TNC and mount a valid `aprx.conf` to `/etc/aprx.conf`
+Remember to supply the serial interface connected to your KISS TNC and mount a valid `aprx.conf` to `/etc/aprx.conf`.
+See the aprx documentation for further information on setting up `aprx.conf`

     version: "3.2"
     services: